 Step 2: Wrap each portion with aluminum foil, too.

-Step 3: Store slices inside of a resealable freezer bag.
+Step 3: Store slices inside a resealable freezer bag.

 Pretty simple, right?
-And the best part is that your German Chocolate Cake will remain good for up to four months.
+And the best part is that your German Chocolate Cake will remain good for up to four months in the freezer.

 How to Tell German Chocolate Cake Has Gone Bad